oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-setup/ai-vision-setup.md

     allow dynamic-group AIDEMODynamicGroup to read objects in compartment aidemo allow dynamic-group AIDEMODynamicGroup to manage objects in compartment aidemo where any {request.permission='OBJECT_CREATE'}</copy>
     ```

+    Please refer [OCI Data Labeling Policies](https://docs.oracle.com/en-us/iaas/Content/data-labeling/using/about.htm) for more information

     You are now ready to start using Data Labeling service.